erwinbonsma/PartyQuiz/backend/API.md

 ## Registration

-Creating a quiz.
+Create a quiz.
 This makes you the host.
 ```
 { "action": "create-quiz", "quiz_name": "Test Quiz", "make_default": true }
 ```

-Joining the quiz, as a player.
+Register for a quiz, as a player.
 ```
-{ "action": "join-quiz", "player_name": "jane" }
+{ "action": "register", "player_name": "jane" }
 ```
 When quiz_id is not set, will join the default quiz (if any)